catenax-eV/catenax-ev.github.io/docs/standards/CX-0133-OnlineControlandSimulation/CX-0133-OnlineControlandSimulation.md

 ##### 4.6.2.1 API Endpoints & resources

-To support the exchange of *pushScenarioState* data, a business application MUST define a single endpoint supporting the HTTP GET request method as described in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html).
+To support the exchange of *pushScenarioState* data, a business application MUST define a single endpoint supporting the HTTP POST request method as described in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html).
 The structure of the endpoint MAY be freely chosen.
 The address of the endpoint MUST be provided as part of the EDC Data Asset defined in chapter [4.6.2.4 EDC Data Asset Structure](#4624-edc-data-asset-structure).

 ##### 4.6.2.2 Data Exchange

 The *pushScenarioState* endpoint MUST be implemented by all participants who participate in the Catena-X OSIM network.
 Receiver of scenario state MUST be able to process *pushScenarioState API*.

-The *pushScenarioState* data MUST be sent from the provider of scenario state to the receiver of scenario state using an HTTP GET call.
+The *pushScenarioState* data MUST be sent from the provider of scenario state to the receiver of scenario state using an HTTP POST call.
 The endpoint of the API MUST handle the BPNS of the requesting OSim partner, the scenario ID and the state value as a path parameter in the URL.

 Parameters: